Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 the `ws` (WebSocket-over-http) and `wss` (WebSocket-over-https) options for service `protocol` and route `protocols`.
 In contrast to `http`/`https`, `ws` and `wss` services have full control over the underlying WebSocket connection.
-This means they can use WebSocket plugins and the [WebSocket PDK](/pdk/kong.websocket.client/) to perform business logic on a per-message basis (message validation, accounting, rate-limiting, etc).
+This means that they can use WebSocket plugins and the [WebSocket PDK](/gateway/{{page.kong_version}}/plugin-development/pdk/kong.websocket.client/) to perform business logic on a per-message basis (message validation, accounting, rate-limiting, etc).